OOPSpam/blog/_posts/2023-03-16-spam-protection-for-gravity-forms.md

 ![Gravity Forms Anti-spam honeypot](/blog/assets/posts/gravity/honeypot.png "Gravity Forms Anti-spam honeypot")

-## reCaptcha
+## reCAPTCHA

-Gravity Forms also supports reCaptcha.
+Gravity Forms also supports reCAPTCHA.
 Unlike other major contact form builders, Gravity Forms doesn't have built-it reCAPTCHA v3.
 Instead, it has reCAPTCHA v2 support.
 If you would like to use reCAPTCHA v3, then you have to install Gravity Forms reCAPTCHA Add-On.
 The add-on is available with all plans.

-To enable reCaptcha, visit __Settings -> reCAPTCHA__ (see screenshot below) and enter Site Key and Secret Key.
+To enable reCAPTCHA, visit __Settings -> reCAPTCHA__ (see screenshot below) and enter Site Key and Secret Key.
 Here is how to get reCAPTCHA keys:

 1. Go to [the reCAPTCHA website](https://www.google.com/recaptcha/) and click on the "v3 Admin Console" button located on the top right corner of the page.
 2. Sign in to your Google account if you haven't already done so.